 The Water Board is one of several regulatory agencies that oversee such cleanup work in the Bay Area.
-Others include: the California Department of Toxics Substances Control (DTSC) and the nine County Health agencies.
-You can find information on sites overseen by DTSC by visiting Envirostor, a similar on-line site cleanup database.
+Others include: the California Department of Toxics Substances Control (DTSC) and County Health agencies.
+You can find information on sites overseen by DTSC by visiting EnviroStor, a similar on-line site cleanup database.

 Parties wishing to receive regulatory oversight for a site should apply to either DTSC or the Regional Water Board, using an application form found on our Site Cleanup Program page (subheading "Requesting Oversight”).
 The two agencies will determine the appropriate lead agency, using criteria found in the Brownfield Memorandum of Agreement.